 Networking

-Overview of the Othentic P2P protocol and components
+Overview of the Othentic peer-to-peer protocol and components

-Othentic P2P networking layer is based on the libp2p open-source library.
+Othentic Stack peer-to-peer networking layer utilizes the libp2p open-source library.

-The protocol provides peer-to-peer networking primitives such as peer discovery, connection management, and secure messaging.
-The network relies on signature-based authentication to manage peer connectivity and handshaking, ensuring only valid peers can use the network.
+The layer provides essential networking primitives, including peer discovery, connection management, and secure messaging.
+The layer employs signature-based authentication to manage peer connectivity and handshaking and ensure that only valid peers communicate, thereby enhancing security.

-Messages are propagated to the network using Gossipsub, a Gossip protocol which abstracts the details of network communication, encryption, handshakes and serialization/deserialization of data.
+Messages within the network are propagated using Gossipsub, a gossip protocol that abstracts complexities related to network communication, encryption, handshakes, and data serialization/deserialization.

 DNS identifiers